 Be aware that the strong aroma of salmon will be reawakened if you heat it in the microwave, which may make you unpopular depending on where you heat it up.

-Consider flaking your cold salmon into a salad as suggested by food authority Ina Garten.
-This can be served on crackers or toast for a hearty lunch.
+Consider flaking your cold salmon into a salad – this can be served on crackers or toast for a hearty lunch.

 How Long Does Smoked Salmon Last?